Meanwhile, down on the ocean beach at SST premises…

 (2) the Dicks – Pigs Run Wild (from “Kill from the Heart” LP 1983) B+

 Heavy Texan punks Dicks didn’t shy away from blues-rock and soul while playing punk rock.
 Early songs from their first single and live split w / Big Boys are indeed classics but this debut LP brought something else to the table beside fearlessness.
 “Kill From the Heart” is (flawed) masterpiece that illustrates diversity of American punk-rock bands often superficially categorized same as juvenile and formulaic hard-core boybands.
 Although I appreciate communist slant and passionate rage of young singer Gary Floyd, sometimes I’d rather hear about “pigs” (cops), “nazis” or “klan” in a more focused way.
 Also, I don’t mind “Dicks Can’t Swim” funk jam but it does sound hamfisted a little.
-“Kill From the Heart” was recorded probably in late ’82.
+“Kill From the Heart” was recorded probably in late ’82 or early months of ’83.
 Political and social activist Gary Floyd would soon leave for San Francisco… the rest of the band decided to return to Austin after brief Frisco scene try-out.
 Dicks (mk I) split up.

 Indicative cover version: Purple Haze by Jimi Hendrix Experience.